Patrick J. Adams: Personal life

-In an episode of the podcast Katie's Crib hosted by actress Katie Lowes, Adams and Bellisario said their second child was born in their car in the hospital's parking lot due to accelerated labour, the hospital staff quickly assisting within minutes of the delivery.
+In an episode of the podcast Katie's Crib hosted by actress Katie Lowes, Adams and Bellisario said their second child was born in their car in the hospital's parking lot due to accelerated labour.
+Hospital staff quickly assisted them within minutes of the delivery.
+Adams is a naturalized citizen of the United States.

-Adams and Bellisario attended his Suits co-star Meghan Markle's wedding to Prince Harry at St George's Chapel, Windsor Castle on May 19, 2018.
+Adams was awarded Honorary Life Membership of University College Dublin Law Society in September 2013.

-He was awarded Honorary Life Membership of University College Dublin Law Society in September 2013.
-He plays the guitar and is an avid photographer who owns over 25 cameras.
+He plays the guitar and is an avid photographer who owns more than 25 cameras.

-His photos were featured in Suits' Behind the Lens and #PJAGallery events.
+His photos were featured in Suits' Behind the Lens and #PJAGallery exhibitions.